rokucommunity/vscode-brightscript-language/README.md

 * `brightscript.output.hyperlinkFormat`: specifies the display format for log output `pkg` link
 * `brightscript.deviceDiscovery.showInfoMessages`: If set to true, an info toast will be shown when a Roku device has been found on the network.
 * `brightscript.deviceDiscovery.enabled`: If set to true, the extension will automatically watch and scan the network for online Roku devices.
 This can be pared with the `${promptForHost}` option in the launch config to display a list of online Rokus, removing the need to constantly change the host IP in your config files.
+* `brightscript.rokuAdvancedLayoutEditor.trackerTaskFileLocation`: This is an absolute path to the TrackerTask.xml file to be injected into your Roku channel during a debug session. (i.e. `/Users/user/roku/TrackerTask/TrackerTask.xml`)

 ## Roku Remote Control